espocrm/documentation/docs/administration/web-to-lead.md

 * Allowed hosts for form embedding (for IFRAME)
 * Use Captcha

-Captcha can be configured under Administration > Integrations ReCAPTCHA v3 is implemented.
+Captcha can be configured under Administration > Integrations.
+ReCAPTCHA v3 is implemented.

 Supported field types: